Personnel

 Lieutenant

-The Edwardsville Fire Department has three lieutenants, whose primary role is to supervise the satellite stations and fill the role of shift commander in the absence of the captain.
+Within the Edwardsville Fire Department, the primary role of the lieutenants is to supervise the satellite stations and fill the role of shift commander in the absence of the captain.
 Each lieutenant is also given at least one administrative task to directly oversee (information technology, quality assurance of reports, school inspections, shift training, etc.).
-They assume command of incidents prior to the arrival of other officers - a lonely feeling in anxious moments.
-Lieutenants are required to maintain their paramedic license and routinely are assigned for ambulance response.
+They assume command of incidents prior to the arrival of other officers.

 Lieutenants are promoted based upon a competitive testing process overseen by the Edwardsville Board of Fire and Police Commissioners.